 I recommend going early to catch the market at its peak, and maybe stop for lunch at one of the Tavernas within the market.
 Many are open 24/7 (make sure you try the Tripe soup known as patsas in Greek!).

 2. THISSIO FLEA MARKET

 Just down the street from the main Agora is the Thissio Flea market, a unkempt, seemingly lawless place where you can buy everything from Persian rugs and light fixtures, to power tools and knockoff gucci.
-It's the kind of place you enter and time and direction become meaningless.
-It also connects to the Montestiraki flea market (the more touristy side) so you can really get lost for hours here (in a good way!).
+It's the kind of place you enter and direction becomes meaningless, getting lost for hours in its shops and side streets.

 Hours: 8AM - 10PM